Riftr/intelpy/README.md

 #### Pre-built package

-Just grab the latest Linux release [here](https://github.com/Riifta/intelpy/releases/latest), then copy it to a directory such as /opt/intelpy and run IntelPy.
+Just grab the latest Linux release .tar.gz [here](https://github.com/Riifta/intelpy/releases/latest), then copy it to a directory such as /opt/intelpy and run IntelPy.
 The program contains all the dependencies above and it should just work.

 #### Pip